When to Use Vitamin C Serum For Visible Results, as per Dermatologists

 - Retinol: Though being two strong ingredients, their conjunction works irritatingly on your skin.
 Better to go with vitamin C in the morning and retinol at night.

-- Niacinamide: this is a bit tricky because some studies indicate that niacinamide can reduce vitamin C's effectiveness.
+- Niacinamide: This is a bit tricky because some studies indicate that niacinamide can reduce vitamin C's effectiveness.
 In this regard, be on the safer side and apply them at different times.

-- AHAs and BHAs: these exfoliating acids may enhance vitamin C's irritation factor.
+- AHAs and BHAs: These exfoliating acids may enhance vitamin C's irritation factor.
 If you use both, think about alternating days or using vitamin C in the morning and acids at night.

 Always introduce new products singly, and give your skin time to get used to it before adding another active ingredient into your routine.